sekhri101/personal-goals/README.md

 - [ ] Give a technical talk
 - [ ] Learn more about user experience, conducting user research, writing personas, etc.
 - [ ] Build my own website
+- [ ] Get checkups/vaccinations for the cats
+- [ ] Make a dentist appointment

 ### Backlog: Side Projects & Other Ideas